planetarium/snack.planetarium.dev/content/posts/2021/10/libplanet-0.11-0.19/index.eng.md

 the protocol version, but only minor and major release can increase it.[^2]

-As of Libplanet [0.19.0], the current protocol version is 2, and any blocks produced before Libplanet [0.11.0], which introduced protocol versions, are treated as the protocol version 0.
+As of Libplanet [0.19.0], the current protocol version is 2, and any blocks produced before Libplanet [0.11.0], which did not have a protocol version, are treated as the protocol version 0.

 [^2]: This does not mean that all major and minor releases increase the protocol